Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/shortcut-cloud-connector.md

 Choose "API Key" and enter the API key that you generated within Shortcut app.

 ### 4. Roll out to limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
-For more information, see [Staged rollout for Microsoft Graph connectors](staged-rollout-for-graph-connectors.md).
+For more information, see [Staged rollout for Copilot connectors](staged-rollout-for-graph-connectors.md).

 To create the connection for Shortcut, click "Create" to publish your connection and index stories from your Shortcut account.